 3.5 Disruption/Obstruction - Obstructing or interfering with University functions or any University activity.
-Disturbing the peace and good order of the University by, among other things; fighting, quarreling, excessive noise, or any behavior that is a material disruption to the business or academic functions of the university, including but not limited to, a disruption by the use of all types of cameras, electronic tablets, cell phones, and/or communication devices.
+Disturbing the peace and good order of the University by, among other things; fighting, quarreling, excessive noise, or any behavior that is a material disruption to the business or academic functions of the university, including but not limited to, a material disruption by the use of all types of cameras, electronic tablets, cell phones, and/or communication devices.

 3.6 Disruptive Classroom Conduct – Disruptive classroom conduct means engaging in behavior that substantially or repeatedly interrupts either the instructor’s ability to teach or student learning.
 The classroom extends to any setting where a student is engaged in work toward academic credit or satisfaction of program-based requirements or related activities.